shenfe/domod/README.md

 });
 ```

-The `relate` method, which is somehow a composition of `kernel`, accepts one parameter, an object representing a map from property names to relation objects.
+The `relate` method, which is somehow a composition of `kernel`, accepts one parameter besides the data object: an object representing a map from property names to relation objects.

 ```js
 domod.relate(store, {